SmKou/first-page/README.md

 # First Page
 By Stella Marie

-Demonstration site showcasing HTML and CSS.
+Demonstration site for single page slideshow.

 ## Technologies Used